Cicada is currently closed to submissions. We will reopen in early 2022.

-Cicada is currently open to submissions of fiction, nonfiction, poetry, and international literature in translation (see below for specific genre details and submission guidelines).
+Cicada publishes fiction, nonfiction, poetry, and international literature in translation (see below for specific genre details and submission guidelines).
 Please read our journal thoroughly before submitting, in order to get a sense of what we publish and what we’re looking for.
 We are not interested in texts that engage in exotic tourism of Asia.

 Excerpts from forthcoming publications will also be considered.
 Simultaneous submissions are permitted, but please let us know if your submission is accepted elsewhere immediately.
 Please do not send more than one submission at a time.